koh-gt/fecspace/backend/README.md

 ### 3. Configure Electrum Server

-[Pick an Electrum Server implementation](https://litecoinspace.org/docs/faq#address-lookup-issues), configure it, and make sure it's synced.
+[Pick an Electrum Server implementation](https://ferritecoin.com/docs/faq#address-lookup-issues), configure it, and make sure it's synced.

-**This step is optional.** You can run Litepool without configuring an Electrum Server for it, but address lookups will be disabled.
+**This step is optional.** You can run Ferritepool without configuring an Electrum Server for it, but address lookups will be disabled.

 ### 4. Configure MariaDB

-_Litepool needs MariaDB v10.5 or later.
+_Ferritepool needs MariaDB v10.5 or later.
 If you already have MySQL installed, make sure to migrate any existing databases **before** installing MariaDB._

 Get MariaDB from your operating system's package manager: